automatika-robotics/kompass-core/src/kompass_cpp/benchmarks/README.md

 ### 2. CPU with SYCL (OpenMP)

 Measures the performance of the GPU kernels running on the CPU via OpenMP.
-Useful for verifying SYCL overhead.

 ```bash
 mkdir -p build_cpu_sycl && cd build_cpu_sycl